 He added that risk management should also be enhanced while they continue to build the capacities of the directors and employees.

 Post COVID-19 business posture

-Government recently published its national financial inclusion and development strategy which seeks to increase the percentage of adults with access to formal financial services from 58% in 2015 to 85% in 2023.
-Savings and Loans Institutions can significantly contribute by leveraging on its clientele base and branch networks in all sixteen regions of Ghana.
+The government recently published its national financial inclusion and development strategy which seeks to increase the percentage of adults with access to formal financial services from 58% in 2015 to 85% in 2023.
+Savings and Loans Institutions can significantly contribute by leveraging on their clientele base and branch networks in all sixteen regions of Ghana.

 I hope this AGM will help to reflect on how GHASALC can better support MSME to recover from the pandemic.
 It is important to ensure the MSMEs will remain the engine of growth.”

 Meanwhile, the World Bank feels very strongly that Digitalization is key to innovation, especially in the financial sector and that it will continue to support the digitalization agenda in Ghana.

 Other Financial Sector Support

 In 2018, the World Bank approved a $30 million International Development Association (IDA) credit for Ghana.